BrenoFariasdaSilva/Simpsons-Family-Recognizer/README.md

 ### Multi-Layer Perceptron (MLP)

 Multi-Layer Perceptron (MLP) is a type of artificial neural network commonly used for classification and regression tasks.
 It consists of multiple layers of interconnected nodes (neurons) with each layer having a set of weights.
 MLPs can capture complex relationships in data and are known for their ability to model non-linear functions.
+The implemented MLP is using the Grid Search to find the best parameters for the model and the parameters used are:
+- `alpha`: L2 penalty (regularization term) parameter.
+The selected alpha are `1e-5, 1e-4 and 1e-3`.
+- `hidden_layer_sizes`: The number of neurons in the hidden layers.
+The selected hidden_layer_sizes are `(100,), (100, 100), (500, 500, 500, 500)`.
+- `solver`: The solver for weight optimization.
+The selected solver are `"adam" and "lbfgs"`.

 ### Random Forest